-At this introductory level, residents and fellows at the Community Level receive the NRFC newsletter with information about regional and national CMDA events, a devotional, prayer requests, praise reports, and photos.
+At this introductory level, residents and fellows at the Community Level receive the NRFC newsletter (see below) with information about regional and national CMDA events, a devotional, prayer requests, praise reports, and photos.
 They also receive the link to the bimonthly web-based “talk show” featuring Christian physicians and scholars working and thinking in medicine.
 This level also includes access to the CMDA app.
 You can join at the Community Level by completing the online form above (“Join the Community!”)

 This is the leadership team and decision-making body of the NRFC.
 The Council is composed of several residents and fellows who are CMDA members and are committed to care for other residents.
 As you become more involved with NRFC, you may be called to serve at the Council Level.

 Kate is from the South.
 She grew up in Virginia, studied Cultural Anthropology at Duke University, then joined Teach for America and moved to New Orleans to teach middle school Social Studies.
 She stayed in her beloved New Orleans to earn her MD/MPH from Louisisa State University and completed an Albert Schweitzer Fellowship with a focus on nutrition and program planning and development.
 Now she is back in Virginia as a resident physician in General Surgery at Virginia Tech Carillion.
 She aims to teach surgery in the developing world.
 For fun, she enjoys eating delicious food, reading The Economist, breathing fire, bicycling, and watching all manner of sports, most especially soccer.

 Matt Wysong, DO

 CMDA Resident Trustee 2020-2021